 Establishing a structured process for Root Cause Analysis (RCA) and mortality reviews are key factors in building a quality structure.
 Effective RCA’s should be standardized throughout the system, ask the right questions, and focus on finding underlying system contributions and areas for improvement.
 Electronic RCA’s not only increase efficiency and effectiveness but also allow organizations to identify trends in quality and safety.
 Additionally, standardizing mortality reviews has been shown to increase quality improvement.(3)

-2. Daily Safety Huddles
+2. Daily Safety Huddles for a Culture of Safety

 Safety huddles are routine, brief meetings comprised of multidisciplinary staff members shown to improve quality information sharing and accountability, and spark system-wide changes that promote safety.
 (4)